Cowan scores 19, No. 24 Maryland beats Ohio State 72-62

 AYALA AILING

 Maryland starting guard Eric Ayala left in the first half and did not return after scoring five points in 10 minutes.
-A team official said the freshman “was not feeling well.”
+Turgeon said the freshman “was not feeling well.”

 BIG PICTURE